ia/hwkb/links_webtools.md

 ## Software
-Links to useful resources related to software
+Links to useful resources related to software.

 ### Malware detection